-Mandatory Face Covering: All persons two years old or older shall have possession of a face covering when they leave their home or place of residence and shall wear the face covering whenever they are in a business or within six feet of another person who is not a member of their family or household.
+Mandatory Face Covering: All persons two years old or older shall have possession of a face covering when they leave their home or place of residence and shall wear the face covering whenever there are customers, clients or guests in a business or within six feet of another person who is not a member of their family or household.
 Persons with a medical or mental health condition, or developmental disability that prevents wearing a face covering shall be exempt from this requirement.